[A collaborative post – This article was originally published in April 2021 and has been updated for comprehensiveness.]

 I know some people encounter more stressful events than others.
 And the way we perceive and react to stress is often more significant than the amount we face.

 There is no need for anyone to suffer from the kind of stress overload that results in health problems.
 In fact, there are many practical ways to reduce stress.
-Here are some suggestions from myself.
-They won’t all work for you, but all you need to find is a few new ones you haven’t already thought of yourself.
+Here are some suggestions from myself: They won’t all work for you, but all you need to find are a few new ones you haven’t already thought of yourself.

-In 2016, a survey of 2,000 pet owners, conducted by the Human-Animal Bond Research Institute (HABRI) revealed 74% of them experienced mental health improvements from owning a pet.
-Alongside providing a form of therapy, owning a pet can add a level of structure, routine, as well as additional exercise to your lifestyle, helping to reduce stress and anxiety.
+In 2016, a survey of 2,000 pet owners, conducted by the Human-Animal Bond Research Institute (HABRI) revealed that 74% of them experienced mental health improvements from owning a pet.
+Alongside providing a form of therapy, owning a pet can add a level of structure and routine, as well as additional exercise to your lifestyle, helping to reduce stress and anxiety.

 For me, hanging out with my dog after a stressful event greatly reduces my cortisol levels and possibly buffers the impact of the event.

 When I know my brain needs rest, I like playing games to reduce my stress.
-Instead of my playing it on my phone, I use my computer because I won’t be too addicted.
-Once I found a game that I like, I keep playing it every day on my phone and I know for sure it’ll disturb my work.
+Instead of playing it on my phone, I use my computer because I won’t be too addicted.
+Once I found a game that I liked, I kept playing it every day on my phone, and I knew for sure it would disturb my work.

-And as someone who spent a lot of typing, I also like to practice my typing skill so I choose typing games.
-Their games are fun and quite addictive.
-See my score below!
+As someone who spends a lot of of time typing, I also like to practice my typing skills so I choose typing games.
+Their games are fun and quite addictive!

 Take a walk